paularmstrong/swig/docs/getting-started.md

 This step is _optional_, however it is recommended to at least set the `root` key when running Swig from node.js.

 You can also create multiple instances of the Swig engine in the same runtime.
-See <a href="#multiple-instances">Creating Multiple Intances of Swig below</a>.
+See <a href="#multiple-instances">Creating Multiple Intances of Swig</a> below.

 ### Options